canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 ### You will only need

-- Ubuntu with MicroK8s
 - a Charmed Kubernetes deployment
-- or Multipass [for Windows](6https://ubuntu.com/blog/kubernetes-on-windows-how-to-set-up) or [Mac](https://tutorials.ubuntu.com/tutorial/install-microk8s-on-mac-os#0) if using [MicroK8s](https://tutorials.ubuntu.com/tutorial/install-a-local-kubernetes-with-microk8s#0)

-## Installing StorageOS
+## Deploying StorageOS
 Duration: 2

 Make sure that your kubernetes-master is configured to allow privileged.

-`juju config kubernetes-worker allow-privileged=true`
+`juju config kubernetes-master allow-privileged=true`

 ## Setting Up
+Duration: 5
 ### Getting Started

 To get StorageOS up and started there are three steps: